ecolema/bFRAMER/README.md

 Elements in this section are styled in `/assets/scss/_components*.scss`.

 ### Announcement Bar ###
+Closable message block that appears above the site header.

 ### Homepage banner carousel ###

 ### Generic carousel ###